 Boy, 8, found dead in northwestern Ontario provincial park

-There are 1 comment on the Cape Breton Post story from 13 hrs ago, titled Boy, 8, found dead in northwestern Ontario provincial park.
-In it, Cape Breton Post reports that:

 They say they searched the park with the emergency response team, a K9 unit and the Kenora Marine and Trails unit.
+Wind has forced Northumberland Ferries to cancel its morning crossings between Wood Islands, P.E.I. and Caribou, N.S.
 WINNIPEG - A Manitoba indigenous leader plans to walk 120 kilometres next month in a decidedly different commemoration of Canada's 150th birthday.

 |Title